 A Case Study of AI with No EQ in Chatbots

 In December 2016, a customer of Lemonade Insurance Company hit ‘submit’ on an insurance claim for a $979 Canada Goose coat.
-Approximately 3 seconds later, Lemonade’s claims bot – AI Jim had reviewed the claim, cross referenced it with the policy, ran 18 anti-fraud algorithms on it, approved the claim, sent wiring instructions to the bank, and informed the customer that the claim was closed.
+Approximately 3 seconds later, Lemonade’s claims bot, AI Jim, had reviewed the claim, cross referenced it with the policy, ran 18 anti-fraud algorithms on it, approved the claim, sent wiring instructions to the bank, and informed the customer that the claim was closed.

 However, not all chatbot experiences are like the Lemonade experience.
-Despite the sudden surge in chatbot usage, most of us would have had clunky conversations with chatbots on retail or financial services websites.
+Despite the sudden surge in chatbot usage, most of us have had clunky conversations with chatbots on retail or financial services websites.

-- Confidence in the product offering dipping
+- Confidence in the product offering decreasing

 Many retailers are embracing chatbots for the sake of chatbots – which in most cases is unlikely to yield any meaningful results.
 Retailers need to integrate chatbots in ways that interest consumers and make their shopping experience more personalized and entertaining to their needs.
 It’s all about working the goals of a consumer once that interaction happens, which is often not planned effectively with any chatbot integration.